nRF Connect SDK code base

-Since all development is done openly, you can use it if you are not particularly concerned about stability and want to track the latest changes that are being merged continuously into the different repositories.
+Since all development is done openly, you can use it if you are not particularly concerned about the stability and want to track the latest changes that are being merged continuously into different repositories.

 As described in Repository types, the nRF Connect SDK contains OSS repositories, which are based on third-party, open-source Git repositories and may contain additional patches not present upstream.
 Examples include sdk-zephyr and sdk-mcuboot, which have upstream open-source projects used as a basis for downstream repositories distributed with the nRF Connect SDK.
 This section describes how the history of these OSS repositories is maintained, and how they are synchronized with their upstreams.

 The short logs for these downstream patches contain